Jeff Van Gundy: New York Knicks

 On July 28, 1989, Van Gundy became an assistant coach for the New York Knicks.
 He spent the next six-and-a-half seasons providing support to Knicks head coaches Stu Jackson (1989–1990), John MacLeod (1990–1991), Pat Riley (1991–1995), and Don Nelson (1995–1996).
 During his tenure as an assistant coach, the Knicks won three Atlantic Division titles, never finished lower than third in the division, and qualified for the playoffs every year.
-The Knicks advanced to the Eastern Conference Finals in 1993, and the NBA Finals versus the Houston Rockets in 1994.
+The Knicks advanced to the Eastern Conference finals in 1993, and the NBA Finals versus the Houston Rockets in 1994.

-On March 8, 1996, Van Gundy was named head coach of the New York Knicks, taking over the reins from Don Nelson.
-In his second game as head coach, he notably led the Knicks to a 32–point blowout win over the Michael Jordan-led Chicago Bulls, who had eliminated the Knicks from the playoffs four times since 1989.
+On March 8, 1996, the Knicks named Van Gundy their next head coach, taking over the reins from Don Nelson.
+In his second game as head coach, he notably led the Knicks to a 32-point blowout win over the Michael Jordan-led Chicago Bulls, who had eliminated the Knicks from the playoffs four times since 1989.
 However, Van Gundy was unable to change that trend in the postseason, as the Knicks fell to Chicago in the conference semifinals.

 In his first full season as head coach, the Knicks tied for the third-best record in franchise history, at 57–25.
 In the regular season finale, the Knicks defeated the 69–12 Chicago Bulls in Chicago, preventing them from posting two consecutive 70-win seasons in a row, and tying the best home record in NBA history.
-Van Gundy created a memorable scene in the 1998 NBA Playoffs series between the New York Knicks and the Miami Heat.
-When the Heat's 6'10" (2.08 m), 240 lb.
-(109 kg) center Alonzo Mourning, and the Knicks' 6'7" (2.01 m), 250 lb.
-(113 kg) power forward Larry Johnson, engaged in a bench-clearing brawl, Van Gundy unsuccessfully tried to break the fight up.
-Most memorably, the 5'9" (1.75 m), 165 lb.
-(75 kg) Van Gundy fell to the floor, and clung to Mourning's leg.
-Suspensions were handed down for the brawl, but the Knicks held on to win the series 3-2 and moved on to play the Indiana Pacers in the Eastern Conference semi-finals.
+Van Gundy was involved in a memorable scene in the 1998 NBA Playoffs series between the Knicks and the Miami Heat.
+When the Heat's center Alonzo Mourning and the Knicks' power forward Larry Johnson engaged in a bench-clearing brawl, Van Gundy unsuccessfully tried to break the fight up.
+In the process, he fell to the floor and clung to Mourning's leg.